Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "I have fotos too on my fone!"

 "Ah, it’s not my face I’m worried about, mate."
 Wild sighed heavily.
 "I’m sure they’ll put it right, eventually.
-I just…"
+I just..."

 Ferd nodded.
 He knew.
 "I know a man with one eye.
 He got stung when he was a boy, when he was asleep in a tree above a stinger-nest.
 Didn’t stop him from hunting."